* Non-architecture students can opt out of Global Studio and choose an online course, or with enough student interest, an elective course.

 *Drury students who have completed their foreign language requirement and visiting students will take GREE 101 (Greek I) in Aigina.

-Courses that meet this requirement introduce students to the study of globalization and its impacts.
+This course introduces students to the study of globalization and its impacts.
 Emphasis lies on the study of globalization as a concept, as well as the application of the concept to the examination of contemporary issues.
-Some courses focus on specific issues or world regions.
-Each section draws on the expertise of the individual faculty member.

 All CORE students who haven’t taken it on campus